dsohk/rancher-devsecops-workshop/docs/part-1.md

 ```

-We will run `startlab.sh` to deploy VMs on AWS Lightsail and automatically setup Rancher management server.
+1) Run `startlab.sh` to deploy VMs on AWS Lightsail and automatically setup Rancher management server.
 It will prompt you which AWS region you would like to run your lab.

 ```
 ./startlab.sh
 ```

-You will be prompted to choose which AWS region you are going to run your lab environment.
+2) You will be prompted to choose which AWS region you are going to run your lab environment.

 ```
 ❯ ./startlab.sh